intuity-hans/buongiorni/README.md

 # buongiorni
-just a quick test for a more "natural" way to change certain array-structure.
+just a quick test for a more "natural" way to change the values of objects in array-structures.

 ## todo
 if this project should go anywhere some todos: